-- 1. Keys will only be stored in s.15 When any key set is reported lost or missing the control supervisor or correctional supervisor will notify the ADW regulations immediately. - 2.
+- 1. Keys will only be stored in When any key set is reported lost or missing s.15 the control supervisor or correctional supervisor will notify the ADW - regulations immediately. - 2.
 An investigation shall commence immediately and upon completion, a written report shall be forwarded to the deputy warden. - 3.
-Under no circumstances shall keys and/or equipment be taken from the centre, outside of authorized duties.
+Under no circumstances shall keys and/or equipment be taken from the centre, outside of authorized duties. - 4.
+In the event that a staff member has inadvertently keys or equipment home with them, they are expected to return them to the centre immediately. - 5.
+WSI has the responsibility to create or duplicate keys upon request from an excluded manager.

-Chapter 1: Operations Security and ControlSection 4: Issued and Centre Equipment
+Section 4: Issued and Centre Equipment